 The French invented the butler and the Americans invented the modern butler.
 Most butlers are employed in the USA and in the Middle East.
 Most successful butlers are Swiss.
 The best butler school in the world is located in The Netherlands.
 The best service in the world can be found in the Far East.

 During a very long and fun discussion at our Academy, students and faculty concluded that the best butler, ever, was François Vatel.
-He was head butler of Nicolas Fouquet and Prince Louis II de Bourbon-Condé.
+He was the head butler of Nicolas Fouquet and Prince Louis II de Bourbon-Condé.
 Vatel was born in Switzerland in 1631.
 He served Louis XIV's superintendent Nicolas Fouquet in the inauguration at the Château de Vaux-le-Vicomte (France) that took place on 17 August 1661.
 Vatel was responsible for an incredible banquet for 2,000 people hosted in honor of Louis XIV by Louis, the great Condé in April 1671 at the Château de Chantilly, where he died.
 Vatel was so distraught about the lateness of the seafood delivery, that he committed suicide.
 He was discovered when someone came to tell him of the arrival of the fish.
-Vatel's story was depicted in the film Vatel, with Gérard Depardieu playing the role of Vatel.
+Vatel's story was depicted in the film Vatel (2000), with Gérard Depardieu playing the role of Vatel.
+Vatel's noble virtues contrast with the corrupted mortals of high social status.

 Beginning in the early 1920s, employment in domestic service occupations began a sharp overall decline in western European countries, and even more markedly in the United States.
 Even so, by World War II there were still around 30,000 butlers employed in Britain alone.
 Following varied shifts and changes accompanying accelerated globalization beginning in the late 1980s, overall global demand for butlers since the turn of the millennium has risen dramatically.
 The most immediate cause for this rise is that the number of millionaires and billionaires has increased in recent years, and such people are finding that they desire assistance in managing their households.
 The number of wealthy in China has particularly increased, creating in that country a high demand for professional butlers.
 In 2004, Buckingham Palace announced for the first time that it was actively recruiting females for the position.
 Which brings us to "gender and butling".